Beyond Worst-case: A Probabilistic Analysis of Affine Policies in Dynamic Optimization: Introduction

 \section{Introduction}

-In most real word problems, parameters are uncertain at the optimization phase and decisions need to be made in the face of uncertainty.
+\blfootnote{A preliminary version of this paper with the same title was published in Advances in Neural Information Processing Systems (NIPS), 2017.} In most real word problems, parameters are uncertain at the optimization phase and decisions need to be made in the face of uncertainty.
 Stochastic and robust optimization are two widely used paradigms to handle uncertainty.
 In the stochastic optimization approach, uncertainty is modeled as a probability distribution and the goal is to optimize an expected objective~\cite{Dantzig55}.
 We refer the reader to Kall and Wallace~\cite{KW94}, Prekopa~\cite{Prekopa95}, Shapiro~\cite{Shapiro08}, Shapiro et al.~\cite{SDR09} for a detailed discussion on stochastic optimization.
 On the other hand, in the robust optimization approach, we consider an adversarial model of uncertainty using an uncertainty set and the goal is to optimize over the worst-case realization from the uncertainty set.
-This approach was first introduced by Soyster~\cite{SA73} and has been extensively studied in recent past.
+This approach was first introduced by Soyster~\cite{SA73} and has been extensively studied in recent years.
 We refer the reader to Ben-Tal and Nemirovski~\cite{BN98,BN99,Ben-Tal02}, El Ghaoui and Lebret~\cite{EL97}, Bertsimas and Sim~\cite{BS03,BS04}, Goldfarb and Iyengar~\cite{GI03}, Bertsimas et al.~\cite{BBC08} and Ben-Tal et al.~\cite{BNE10} for a detailed discussion of robust optimization.
-However, in both these paradigms, computing an optimal dynamic solution is intractable in general due to the ``curse of dimensionality''.
+In both these paradigms, computing an optimal dynamic solution is intractable in general due to the ``curse of dimensionality''.

-This intractability of computing the optimal adjustable solution necessitates considering approximate solution policies such as static and affine policies where the decision in any period $t$ is restricted to a particular function of the sample path until period $t$.
+This intractability of computing the optimal adjustable solution necessitates considering approximate solution policies.
+Commonly used approximations include functional policies such as static and affine policies where the decision in any period $t$ is restricted to a static or a linear function of the sample path until period $t$.
 Both static and affine policies have been studied extensively in the literature and can be computed efficiently for a large class of problems.
 While the worst-case performance of such approximate policies can be significantly bad as compared to the optimal dynamic solution, the empirical performance, especially of affine policies, has been observed to be near-optimal in a broad range of computational experiments.
 Our goal in this paper is to address this stark contrast between the worst-case performance bounds and near-optimal empirical performance of affine policies.